A monograph in the making · MMXXVI

 A scholarly monograph on Michael Jackson and Neverland, years in the making and openly so.
 This site accompanies its writing.

 The spine of the book is a single year, 2003.
 In April, before any raid, an identity claim spoken on television.
 In November, the raid.
 In December, the declassification, when the place was spoken of as a house, no longer a home.
-The book reads that year not as a sequence of events, and instead as the institution of an unresolved fracture, one that was never merely a matter of property.
+The book reads that year not as a sequence of events but as the opening of a fracture that never closed: one that was never merely a matter of property.

-The work proceeds alongside its subject, within the perimeter of what has been judicially established, and in dialogue with the scholarly field of Jackson studies.
+The work proceeds alongside its subject, in constant dialogue with the judicial record and with the scholarly field of Jackson studies.
 Its progress can be followed in the notebook.

 § Library